-Inflation is currently at least 22%.
-Inflation for food is higher.
+Inflation is currently at least 25%.
+Inflation for food is higher than 30%.
 The Federal budget is based on a 17% inflation rate.
 Given the expected poorer economic performance in 2023 and monetary policies of the Central Bank of Nigeria, inflation is likely to rise higher in 2023.
 In Ghana it is already above 50%.
 Poverty levels will increase and another 20 million Nigerian may join their fellow 133 million citizens in multi-dimensional poverty.
-Concrete struggles against inflation and the reduction of the purchasing power of workers will need to be initiated in 2023.
+Concrete struggles against inflation and the reduction of the purchasing power of workers are now needed.